 The East Bournemouth support group meets the 3rd Tuesday of every month.

 Body Positive Dorset is an organization set up to offer advice, practical support, counselling and information helping those people whose lives are affected by HIV.

-Bournemouth and Poole LSCB works to safeguard and promote the welfare of children.
+The Bournemouth and Poole LSCB works to safeguard and promote the welfare of children.

 YMCA believes that every young person should have some they can Trust.
 They offers different services: YMCA youth forum, peer mentoring and among other things.

-Carers in Mind is a monthly support group to help carers take a break from caring and focus on self-care.
+Carers in Mind is a monthly support group held in Poole to help carers take a break from caring and focus on self-care.
 It provides an opportunity to gain support through talking to people who have similar experiences.
 Our group is open to anyone who is a carer and would like support with improving their mental health.
 The aim of the group is to enable people to talk openly without judgement.
-Furthermore, workshops will provide positive support with advice and real solutions to challenges faced by carers.
+Furthermore, workshops provide positive support with advice and real solutions to challenges faced by carers.
 The sessions are friendly and informal, and are held in a safe and confidential environment.